This post may contain affiliate links. Please read my affiliate policy.

 Even though this smoothie is balanced and uses whole foods, the fruit can still be high in natural sugar.
 If you are sensitive to natural sugar, there are a variety of ways to help your body process those tasty sweet fruits:

-• If you don’t have a high-speed blender, blend the kale and liquid first to fully break down the greens and create a smooth, grit-free base.
+- If you don’t have a smoothie blender, blend the kale and liquid first to fully break down the greens and create a smooth, grit-free base.

-• Use frozen fruit instead of ice to keep the smoothie thick, cold, and naturally sweet without watering it down.
+- Use frozen fruit instead of ice to keep the smoothie thick, cold, and naturally sweet without watering it down.
+Learn more ingredient tips in my how to make a smoothie guide.

 Kale Banana Smoothie